Sign the petition to ban traps snares and poisons on public lands in New Mexico

 We, the undersigned, seek to prohibit the use of poisons and traps on New Mexico’s public lands.
-Traps, including steel-jaw, leghold traps, wire snares, and other body-gripping devices, and poisons do not differentiate between species and pose an indiscriminate danger to all.
-Traps and poisons cause death and harm to many animals, including endangered wolves, bears, bobcats, foxes, otters and companion animals.
-The use of traps and poisons is inconsistent with the “fair chase” principles of ethical hunting, and their usage depletes wildlife communities.
+Traps, including steel-jaw, leg-hold traps, wire snares, and other body-gripping devices, and poisons do not differentiate between species and pose an indiscriminate danger to all.
+Traps and poisons cause death and harm to many animals including bears, bobcats, foxes, endangered wolves, otters, and companion animals.
+The use of traps and poisons is inconsistent with “fair chase” principles of ethical hunting, and their usage depletes wildlife communities.

 Contact Mary Katherine Ray at Mary Katherine Ray for more tabling info.

 Whether you’re an outdoorsman who has encountered a trapped animal or who has been involved in a trapping accident, a rancher who is opposed to trapping as a form of predator control, a biologist, a student, or simply a concerned citizen, tell us your story!